 Workers are now able to download work documents from any company-approved device wherever they are and whenever they need to.
 They can, thus, do their jobs as efficiently as when they are in their offices.
 This privilege allows them to be more productive while making them more empowered and happier employees.

 Everything connected to the Internet has become smart — smartwatches, smart homes, smart refrigerators, driverless cars, self-lacing shoes — so why can’t messaging be smart?
 Office managers need only select a list of contacts that need the information and push a button to relay information to all concerned parties simultaneously through email, voicemail, text messaging, or phone calls.
 With a streamlined and more efficient internal communications system, the office can be a happier place to work in.

 Improved customer service

 Satisfied customers become loyal customers from whom companies can expect repeat business.
 VoIP offers an efficient call management feature to ensure that every customer call is answered.
 Call routing speeds up customer response time while findme/followme routing directs calls to their intended recipients.
-Call screening allows prioritization of calls while instant conferencing promotes a better customer experience.
+Call screening allows prioritization of calls, while instant conferencing promotes a better customer experience.

-In a massively networked world, VoIP communications is vital for every business that wants to remain viable and competitive.
+In a massively networked world, VoIP communication is vital for every business that wants to remain viable and competitive.
 If you’re considering an upgrade to VoIP, contact us at BlackPoint IT Services for a no-obligation consultation.